I have a Bachelor’s Degree in the Arts.

 They will open your mind to new focuses on religion and ways of life.

-They will help you discover respect for atheists who love and live honourably without the thought of divine reward.
+They will help you discover respect for agnostics who love and live honourably without the thought of divine reward.
 You will understand their need to do good simply because they believe the world deserves it.

 They will help you externalise that which is interior and put it out there in the world.
 Like downloading your knowledge and your consciousness onto paper.